zarf-dev/zarf/examples/variables/README.md

 :::

-## Create-Time Package Template Variables
+## Create-Time Package Configuration Templates

-You can also specify package template variables at package create time by including `###_ZARF_PKG_VAR_*###` in the value for any string-type data in your package definition.
+You can also specify package configuration templates at package create time by including `###_ZARF_PKG_TMPL_*###` as the value for any string-type data in your package definition.
 These values are discovered during `zarf package create` and will always be prompted for if not using `--confirm` or `--set`.
 An example of this is below:

 ```yaml
 kind: ZarfPackageConfig